About this item

 Highlights

-- A close look at the creative production of the United States Shaker communities and their influence on designers and artists past and presentEstablished in the 18th century, the Shakers were a free church that embraced principles of social equality, communal property and pacifism, viewing labor and design as expressions of their faith.
+- A close look at the creative production of the United States Shaker communities and their influence on designers and artists past and presentEstablished in the 18th century, the Shakers were a Christian community that embraced principles of social equality, communal property and pacifism, viewing labor and design as crucial expressions of their faith.

 - Art, History & Criticism